ceterumnet/AlpacaHub/README.md

 Note: I need to move these to an issues list / tickets in Github

  - [x] Create web page for project with documentation on usage
+ - [x] Add custom actions for QHY Cameras for USB Limit
  - [ ] Go through all settings that are currently hard-coded and ensure that they are exposed as configuration
  - [ ] Implement persistent configuration